Residential Water Conservation

 Each homeowner needs to make the decision that works for them including their level of tolerance for hard water.

-3. Submit your water hardness results to complete registration for the program
+2. Submit your water hardness results to complete registration for the program

-Complete yourself or hire a plumber.
-The Region of Waterloo maintains a list of licensed plumbers and water softener retailers that support the Water Softener Plumbing Rebate Program.
+3. Complete plumbing changes yourself or hire a plumber.
+We have a list of licensed plumbers and water softener retailers that support the program.

-Step 3: Confirm your plumbing changes
+4. Confirm your plumbing changes are complete.

 Participating plumbers and water softener retailers